-There were two substantiated PREA investigations in 2016.
-The facility action plan in response to these two substantiated PREA investigations included installing cameras in both transport vehicles in an effort to ensure safety for both staff and residents.
-Additional transport training for staff and additional PREA education for residents was also initiated.
+There were two substantiated PREA investigations in 2017.
+The facility action plan in response to these two substantiated PREA investigations continues to focus on breaking the code of silence.
+Continuous training for staff and resident on PREA education has made reporting easier and without fear of retaliation as both staff and residents are coming forward with sexual abuse and harassment issues.

+All offenders and staff are made aware on a continuous basis of our zero tolerance policy on prison rape.
+Upon arrival residents receive PREA education and all new employees are educated in PREA and PREA policies.
 BRPC/WTC has taken a pro-active role in reducing the code of silence among both staff and residents, by increasing awareness of reporting mechanisms.